The Division Within

 The Cost of Division

 According to Carol Goar, even all of this mess has not spilt into the reports until 1988.
 However, I suspect that with the Les in the room, the dissenters had reason to try and build their own reports, because while Arrow Air 1285 was the biggest accident that received two differing reports, two other air accidents also had reports where the dissenters gave disagreements with the investigator’s conclusions.
-While I could not check these for myself as I have no good access to see every CASB report, judging by articles of the time, I believe these reports were involving an Air Dale Dash 8 that crashed on February 2nd, 1986, registration C-GPYD, and a Calm Air DC-4 that crashed on June 16th, 1987, registration C-GPFG, although I could be incorrect.

 I do not know what disagreements were brought up, but the fact that this happened on multiple reports show that the divisions were causing huge problems, not just for the people inside, but for the flying public.